 It was revealed in March that only seven of the 158 social housing blocks in England with dangerous cladding have had the material completely removed.
 The government announced in May that it will fund a £400-million operation to remove dangerous cladding from tower blocks owned by councils and housing associations.

-Also under scrutiny is the standard advice to tenants of blocks of flats that they are safer if they stay in their accommodation than to leave, unless it is their flat which is on fire.
+Also under scrutiny was the standard advice to tenants of blocks of flats that they are safer if they stay in their accommodation than to leave, unless it is their flat which is on fire.

 Grenfell Tower fire: London Fire Brigade condemned for ‘serious shortcomings’ in its response72 people were killed by the horrific fire that engulfed the Grenfell Tower block of flats in North Kensington, West London on Wednesday, 14 June 2017.

 SHP - Health and Safety News, Legislation, PPE, CPD and Resources

 General election: ‘We want to see a cross-party consensus on health and safety standards,’ says British Safety Council Chief Executive